Packed House, Few Comments For St. Joseph School Board - News Break

 Packed House, Few Comments For St. Joseph School Board

 It was a packed house at Monday’s meeting of the St. Joseph Public Schools Board of Education as residents came out to learn more about the district’s new strategic plan.
-There has been commentary on social media speculating the plan includes teaching critical race theory, but board president Barry Conybeare read a statement clarifying critical race theory is not in the curriculum.
+There has been commentary on social media speculating the plan includes teaching critical race theory, but Board President Barry Conybeare read a statement clarifying critical race theory is not in the curriculum.
 Following that, public comments focused on other matters.
-Superintendent Jenny Fee told WSJM News it was encouraging to see a high turnout.www.wsjm.com
+Superintendent Jenny Fee told WSJM News it was encouraging to see a high turnout.www.wirx.com